Beautiful DIY Pergola Decorating Ideas

 Let’s chat about lighting for a moment.
 Inside your house, you have various fixtures from recessed lighting to wall sconces to create the mood for each room.
 Besides being beautiful, light gives a space purpose.
 A lamp by a reading desk, a dimmer switch for the bedroom or a chandelier for the dining room set the tone and function of each space in your home.
 We believe that your backyard and patio space deserve the same attention to lighting.

 Lighting an outdoor space has an enormous benefit aside from just aesthetics.
-A warmly well-lit pergola can be used any time of the day.
+A warmly well-lit pergola can be used at any time of the day.
 Let’s take advantage of these later hours.
 Doesn’t dinner on the patio sound inviting?
 There are lots of great examples of how to use lighting to liven up your evenings outside.
 Here are few:

 - String Lights – String pergola lights are a fast and easy way to generate a soft glow that isn’t overbearing and still lets some of the night in.
 There are an endless assortment of bulb shapes, colors and lengths to suit any pergola size.
 Assembly is as easy as stringing them up.